AtnNn/Theremin/README.md

 language for terms and types.

-There are already a wealth of tools that can check and work with these generalised types, such as assisted theorem provers and novel programming languages.
+There are already a wealth of tools that can check and work with these generalised types, such as assisted theorem provers, constraint solvers and novel programming languages.
 These could be made easier to use with mainstream programming languages.

 ## Code search and versioning

-If the type of a function was a predicate as detailed as described above, such a predicate could be used as query.
+If the type of a function was as detailed as described above, such a type could be used as query.
 The name of the function would not matter, neither would the module it is imported from or the version of the module or the quality of the code.

 An import statement might look like this:

-`import sort : sorted a (sort a) && time_complexity (sort a) < O(n * log(n))`
+`import sort : sorted (sort a) && bag(a) = bag(sorted(a)) && time_complexity (sort a) < O(len(a) * log(len(a)))`

 This raises concerns that could be addressed in different ways.
 Too much abstraction makes debugging and reasoning about code very